On infinitely generated homology of Torelli groups: Systems of linearly independent homology classes

 Let $\CS$ be the set of all splittings of the form~\eqref{eq_splitting} such that all summands~$x_i$ in the corresponding decomposition~\eqref{eq_x_decompose} are nonzero.
 Splittings obtained from each other by permutations of summands are regarded to be different, i.\,e., a splitting is an ordered $g$-tuple $\CU=(U_0,\ldots,U_{g-1})$.
-Obviously, the set~$\CS$ is infinite.